tillbiskup/evedata/docs/architecture.rst

     * Attributes "pv" and "transport_type"

       "pv" is the EPICS process variable, transport type refers to the access mode (local vs. ca).
 Both are currently stored as one attribute "access" in the eveH5 datasets, separated by ":" in the form ``<transport_type>:<pv>``.
 Is there any good reason why these two values should be stored together in one attribute?
 If not, it may be sensible to change the eveH5 schema in the future for consistency.
 Reasons for separating both values come from the SCML schema.

+      Is there any real chance of having the identical PV with different transport types?
+If not, we could skip the "transport_type" attribute here, as this information is obtained from the SCML file anyway.
+The PV serves as unique identifier to map the information contained in the SCML to the datasets read from the eveH5 file.

     * Metadata from SCML file